-Many people choose tiled conservatory roofs over traditional glass or polycarbonate ones in a bid to increase comfort and energy efficiency.
+Many people prefer tiled conservatory roofs over glass or polycarbonate roofs to maximise comfort and energy efficiency.

-A tiled roof may be the right option if you want to spend a little more to create a permanent extension on your home, whether you’re replacing an existing conservatory roof or designing a brand new project.
+A tiled roof may be the right option if you want to invest a little extra to create a permanent extension on your home, whether you’re replacing an existing conservatory roof or designing a brand new project.

 Tiled roof conservatory building regulations

-Replacing an old glass or polycarbonate conservatory roof with a new solid tiled roof does not require planning permission, but it does require building regulatory approval.
+Replacing an old glass or polycarbonate conservatory roof with a new solid tiled roof does not need planning permission, but it does require building regulatory approval.
 This is because adding a solid roof to your conservatory changes its classification from a ‘temporary’ structure to a ‘permanent’ extension.

-Your conservatory will need to be assessed to ensure that it can safely handle the weight of a solid roof.
-Sometimes it may be necessary to adjust your conservatory’s structure to ensure that it can support the roof safely and complies to relevant building regulations.
+Your conservatory will need to be assessed to ensure that it can adequately handle the weight of a solid roof.
+It may be necessary to adjust the structure so that your conservatory can support the new roof safely and complies with relevant building regulations.

-It is advised that you obtain Building Regulatory Approval from your local authority prior to purchasing your new solid conservatory roof.
+We recommend that you obtain building regulation approval from your local authority before purchasing your new solid conservatory roof.